-Payments may be made in person at the business office or by mail with a check, cash, Visa, MasterCard, or Discover Card.
-Payments may also be made by credit card over the phone or by signing up for the automatic credit card program.
-If a check is returned by the bank unpaid, there will be a \$20 fee charged.
-Payments received after 4 p.m. will not be credited to the account until the next business day.
+Payments may be made in person at the business office or by mail with a check or money order.
+You may also make payments by going online or by calling the business office with a credit card number or by enrolling in the automatic credit card program.
+If a check is returned by the bank unpaid, there will be a

+\$20 fee charged.
+Payments received after 4 p.m. will be credited to the account the next business day.